sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 remove_next_hop
 remove_neighbor_entry
 ```

+All thee attribute that coud be changed in orchagent should be able to be brought back to default state. e,g, set the attribute to null.

 # Warm reboot support
 Syncd changes are required as mentioned above.
 The PR need to be merged and tested.